ShionKanagawa/twrp_device_sony_sm8150/README.md

-# TWRP device tree for Xperia 1
+# TWRP device tree for Xperia 5

-Xperia 1 (codenamed _"griffin"_) is a high-end smartphone from Sony.
+Xperia 5 (codenamed _"bahamut"_) is a high-end smartphone from Sony.

-It was announced & released on February 2019.
+It was announced & released on September 2019.

 ## Device specifications